Published On: December 5, 2021

-The lousy state of technology on oil fields
+The lousy state of technology in oil fields

 This business paper addresses some of the shortcomings of, and lost opportunities resulting from, maintaining this antiquated approach to field resource management.

 How the introduction of mobile field resource management technologies into upstream oilfield services operations reduces administrative workloads while improving visibility, quality, and efficiency?
-How using the right tool for the job improves operational awareness, enhances field resource effectiveness, and streamlines the entire process of taking in, assigning, and closing out work?
+How does using the right tool for the job improves operational awareness, enhance field resource effectiveness, and streamline the entire process of taking in, assigning, and closing out work?